PiRogueToolSuite/PiRogueToolSuite.github.io/content/docs/colander/deployment/index.md

 * `email_use_tls`: true if the SMTP server uses TLS, false otherwise
 * `email_use_ssl`: true if the SMTP server uses SSL, false otherwise

-Finally, back up and encrypt this file as it contains sensitive information and secrets:
+Finally, back up and encrypt this file as a configuration vault, it contains sensitive information and secrets:
 ```shell {title="💻 Encrypt the file that contains the secrets"}
 ansible-vault encrypt group_vars/colander/vault
 ```